 Explore it on Goodreads or Amazon.

-Other books by this author include Hit List, Bloody Bones, Killing Dance, Burnt Offerings, Narcissus in Chains, Obsidian Butterfly, Bite, Incubus Dreams, Micah, Danse Macabre, The Harlequin, Blood Noir, Skin Trade, Flirt, Bullet, Never After, Kiss the Dead, The First Death, Affliction, Guilty Pleasures, The Laughing Corpse, Circus of the Damned, "Shutdown", A Kiss of Shadows, Lunatic Café, A Caress of Twilight, Seduced by Moonlight, A Stroke of Midnight, A Lick of Frost, Blue Moon, Dead Ice, Jason, Crimson Death
+Other books by this author which I have reviewed include Hit List, Bloody Bones, Killing Dance, Burnt Offerings, Narcissus in Chains, Obsidian Butterfly, Bite, Incubus Dreams, Micah, Danse Macabre, The Harlequin, Blood Noir, Skin Trade, Flirt, Bullet, Never After, Kiss the Dead, The First Death, Affliction, Guilty Pleasures, The Laughing Corpse, Circus of the Damned, "Shutdown", A Kiss of Shadows, Lunatic Café, A Caress of Twilight, Seduced by Moonlight, A Stroke of Midnight, A Lick of Frost, Blue Moon, Dead Ice, Jason, Crimson Death

 Fifth in the Meredith Gentry erotic urban fantasy series revolving around a very magically fertile faerie princess.
 Based in Illinois.

 For as vicious as Mistral can be, you can’t help but cry with him.
 The queen is such a nightmare.
 She claims to be so willing to give up to help her Court live again, and yet she can’t actually change her methods of doing business.

 The sithen does have a mind of its own as the magic takes so many of Merry’s men even as it responds to Merry’s desires.
 Now if only she’d be more specific about those desires, especially when one particular request for aid leads to greater danger.